neoFuzz/coh-account-portal/README.md

 * Download and extract this repository's files into into a folder of your choice.

-* Open the command line, navigate to the root directory of this `npm install`.
+* Open the command line, navigate to the directory where you extracted the repository and run `npm install`.
 This will download required dependencies.

-* Configuration is stored in `.env` file.
+* Configuration is stored in the `.env` file.
 Edit the file and update some of the values.
 Just put some random typing as your KEY and IV values.

-* run the server with `npm run start`
+* Run the Account Portal web server with `npm run start`

 # Recommendations